Sports Injury Prevention

 Amateur athletes of all ages participate in sports for exercise and enjoyment, while professional athletes play competitively.
 For all, sports can be physically demanding, requiring agility and flexibility.
 Some sports put a strain on your upper body, some on your lower body, while other sports affect the entire body as you play.
 As a result, players of all levels are at risk for injuries.

 Sports Injury Prevention Tips

-To help you avoid injuries on the fields, courts, tracks where you play, our team of sports medicine experts at Mount Sinai Health System has compiled the following recommendations.
+To help you avoid injuries on the fields, courts, and tracks where you play, our team of sports medicine experts at Mount Sinai Health System have compiled the following recommendations.

 - Maintain flexibility.
 It is extremely important that you do dynamic stretches before starting your activity.
 Cold muscles are more prone to injury, so, while it may be tempting to start playing immediately, you should take a few minutes to do some jumping jacks, butt kicks, or arm circles first.

 - Strengthen your core.
 A strong core improves your balance and stability, which is crucial in all sports and can help you avoid injury.
 Exercises that strengthen the core include abdominal crunches and planks.